mbahgatTech/Shell/README.md

 - Shell is aware of the current working directory; you can change it using "cd" command.
 - Supports environment variables in commands by using the '$' prefix to the command name.
 - Ability to edit environment variables by using "export" command.
+- Shell termination with all of its associated children can be killed using the "exit" command.

 ## Environment Variables
-myShell uses its adds its own environment variables:
+myShell adds its own environment variables:
-- myPath: Default = /bin.
+- myPATH: Default = /bin.
 - myHISTFILE: Default = ~/.CIS3110_history.
   - Display contents using "history" command.
   - Display last n commands using "history <n>".